thmspl/expensy/README.md

 # expensy

-An app to track all personal expenses during the day.
+A simple app to track all personal expenses during the day.